 Other design elements include a peplum waist, three-quarter sleeves, and eyelash lace.

 The lace is by Sophie Hallette, a renowned French textile house.
 The firm made the lace used for Kate’s wedding gown and shoes.
 (More here in a Telegraph profile of the company.)
 From the Sophie Hallette Facebook page:

 Several people messaged/emailed & noted on the Facebook page that there is a similarity between the lace on today’s dress and that used in the Alexander McQueen seen at the Queen’s Diamond Jubilee church service and a garden party at Buckingham Palace.
 This is most striking when looking at the fronds; I turned the photo from the Jubilee upside down for this comparison.

-It certainly looks similar; wearing McQueen for this observance would very much be in keeping with Kate’s pattern of choosing designs from the brand for important, high profile events.
+It certainly looks similar; wearing McQueen for this observance would very much be in keeping with Kate’s pattern of choosing designs from the brand for important, high-profile events.
 Here is a comparison at the hem.
-The scallop size looks about right, the photo on the right is closer in, that is why it might appear off.
+The scallop size looks about right, the photo on the right is closer in, which is why it might appear off.

 While my personal preference is for lace at evening functions like cocktail parties, I recognize that for many the material has become acceptable, if not preferred, for daywear among younger generations.

 DRESS UPDATE: It seems the dress is not by Alexander McQueen.
 HeavenLM got in touch with McQueen & was advised the piece was not one of their designs; she shared the company’s response on Twitter.
 She also reached out to Dolce & Gabbana, the company told her Kate was not wearing one of their garments.
 (That info was shared here.)